Enzo-548/renderer2d/README.md

 * `minifb` is used only for prototyping and visualization.
 * All drawing happens on the CPU via the framebuffer.
 * The project will implement certain algorithms as the nescessity is needed.
-* The architecture is intentionally simple to make the data flow explicit:
+* The architecture is intentionally simple to make the data flow explicit.
 * Thickness is implemented as a rasterization-time pixel offset applied to shape outlines, not as a geometric transform.
 It is a visual-only parameter and may cause distortions in some shapes at higher values.

 ```